 While these values provide a good starting point, using larger values often leads to better performance in practice.
 Unfortunately (or fortunately), we cannot manually place data into the cache or control which cache levels store the data; the CPU manages this automatically using cache replacement policies.
 Therefore, cache blocking and cache reuse must be implemented at the algorithm level through, for example, well-designed loops and strategic data access patterns.

-The implementation straightforwardly follows the algorithm depicted in the diagram and can be found in matmul_cache.c
+The implementation matmul_cache.c straightforwardly follows the algorithm depicted in the diagram:

 void matmul_cache(float* A, float* B, float* C, const int M, const int N, const int K) {